acikgozb/tcp-ip-journey/1-ping/README.md

 # Study 1: `ping` Over a Remote Network

 This study contains an analysis of `ping`, a tool that is commonly used to test connections to hosts.
-It focuses on pinging `google.com`, which is a commonly known remote network.
+It focuses on pinging `google.com`, which is a well-known website.

+First of all, I would like to thank you for checking it out.
+I tried to make it as intriguing as possible without going too much into details.
+I was curious about the way `ping` works whilst studying networking, thus I wanted to write an analysis about it to reinforce my understanding.
+Since it is a tool that is frequently used, I thought it would be a nice topic to discuss.

 ## What is `ping`?